 Your doctor may recommend a double mastectomy if:

-• You have early-stage cancer, but you are high-risk.
-A double mastectomy may be an option if the cancer is at an early stage, but you are at very high risk of getting a second breast cancer in the remaining breast.
-Not everyone is high-risk.
+• You have a high risk of contralateral breast cancer in the second breast: If you have cancer in one breast and have a very high risk of getting a second breast cancer in the remaining breast, you may choose a double mastectomy.
 A high risk includes having the BRCA1 or BRCA2 gene mutation, or a strong family history of breast cancer.

-• You’re not at high risk for getting a second breast cancer, but you want to avoid worrying about the possibility.
-In this case, you may choose to have the second breast removed, as well as the diseased one.
-The medical term for having the second healthy breast removed is contralateral prophylactic mastectomy (CPM).
+• You’re not at high risk for getting a second breast cancer, but you want to avoid worrying about the possibility: You may choose to have the second breast removed, as well as the one with cancer.
+The medical term for having a second healthy breast removed is contralateral prophylactic mastectomy (CPM).
+However, there’s no overall survival benefit for removing the contralateral breast, as breast cancers do not spread to the other breast.

 Are there benefits to having both breasts removed?